General Statement

 Alcohol Use, Service, and Possession

 Unless expressly permitted, consumption of beer, wine or other alcoholic beverages is prohibited.
 Individuals may not be intoxicated to the extent that they are unable to exercise care for their own health or safety.
 The possession of alcoholic beverages by individuals under the age of 21 is expressly prohibited.
-The Chancellor, Vice Chancellor for Student Affairs, Dean of Students, College Directors, and Community Campus Directors have the authority to approve events and locations where alcoholic beverages may be served to individuals of legal age.
+The Chancellor, Seawolf Dining Program Director, College Directors, and Community Campus Directors have the authority to approve events and locations where alcoholic beverages may be served to individuals of legal age.

 The University of Alaska Anchorage complies fully with federal, state, and local laws regarding the possession, sale, and consumption of alcoholic beverages.
 Individuals who violate this policy are subject to disciplinary action as well as local, state, and federal legal penalties.
 This policy is supported by the UAA Student Code of Conduct with application to both students and student organizations, in addition to human resources policies with regards to employees.